Hooks

 describe('onDispose', function () {

-it('should invoke hooks on all instances', function () {
+it('should invoke hooks on all instances when container is disposed', function () {

 const container = new Container()